 Garlic is a good example of a vegetable that is used as a flavouring and it’s very easy to plant.
-I have step-by-step instructions in 1000 Words: Planting Garlic In Fall For Great Harvests Next Year
+I have step-by-step instructions in How To Plant Garlic In The Fall For Great Harvests Next Year

 And some spices are actually the seeds from herbs such as cilantro (seeds are ground to make coriander).

 Note: not all flowers are edible and some are actually poisonous, even if you only use them as decoration on foods.
 In some cases certain parts of a flower or the plant are edible and other parts are not.
 If in doubt, do not consume plant material without checking first to ensure it is safe to eat or use as decoration.
 Use at your own risk.

 Flowers are not only attractive in the garden.
 Edible flowers also can be used to flavour dishes or just used for decoration.